Breea Willingham

 @DrBWillingham

-Willingham has presented her research at academic conferences nationally and internationally, given lectures at universities in the United States and the United Kingdom, and led workshops in women’s and men’s prisons.
-Her work on incarcerated fathers and their children, Black women’s prison writing, teaching in women’s prisons, and Black women and police violence has been published in academic journals and edited collections.
+Dr. Willingham has presented her research at academic conferences nationally and internationally, given lectures at universities in the United States and the United Kingdom, and facilitated writing and reentry workshops in women’s and men’s prisons.
+She has also appeared on numerous webinars and podcasts, sharing her expertise on race, gender, and crime, and higher education in prison.

 TOPICS: Criminal Justice, Policy, Women & Girls of Color